ezsystems/ez-js-rest-client/README.md

 Then you can include in your project the file `bower\_components/ez-js-rest-client/dist/CAPI-min.js` (or the non minified version).

+There is also an option to use promise-based version of the client (file `bower\_components/ez-js-rest-client/dist/PromiseCAPI.js` or `bower\_components/ez-js-rest-client/dist/PromiseCAPI-min.js`).
+It provides the same functional but all asynchronous methods are promise-wrapped which helps to make code more clean and readable.

+Read more about promise-based version in the **Build** section of this manual.

-It's also possible to directly take `dist/CAPI.js` or `dist/CAPI-min.js` in a clone of this repository.
+It's also possible to directly take any of the mentioned files in a clone of this repository.

 ## Development